Green gross domestic product: Formula

+Above calculations can also be applied to net domestic product (NDP), which deducts the depreciation of produced capital from GDP.

+Valuation methodology

+Since the indicators of environment are generally expressed in national accounts, the conversion of the resource activity into a monetary value is necessary.
+A common procedure to evaluate, proposed by United Nations in its System of Integrated Environmental and Economic Accounting handbook, applies following steps:

+If current values of resources are non-existent or non-explicit, the next option is to value the resource based upon the present value of expected net returns from future commercial use.
+That is, the sum of present values for future expected income minus expected future expenditures (the cash flow CF), for each future time point (t), is termed the net present value (NPV).

 Rationale

-The motivation for creating a green GDP originates from the inherent limitations of GDP has as an indicator of economic performance and social progress.
+The motivation for creating a green GDP originates from the inherent limitations of GDP as an indicator of economic performance and social progress.
 GDP assesses gross output alone, without identifying the wealth and assets that underlie output.
-GDP does not account for significant or permanent depletion, or replenishment of these assets.
+GDP does not account for significant or permanent depletion, or replenishment, of these assets.
 Ultimately, GDP has no capacity to identify whether the level of income generated in a country is sustainable.
-Richard Stone, one of the creators of the original GDP index, suggested that while "the three pillars on which an analysis of society ought to rest are studies of economic, socio-demographic and environmental phenomenon", he had done little work in the area of environmental issues.
+Richard Stone, one of the creators of the original GDP index, suggested that, while "the three pillars on which an analysis of society ought to rest are studies of economic, socio-demographic, and environmental phenomenon", he had done little work in the area of environmental issues.

 Natural capital is poorly represented in GDP.
 Resources are not adequately considered as economic assets.
-Relative to their costs, companies and policy makers also do not give sufficient weight to the future benefits generated by restorative or protective environmental projects.
-As well, the important positive externalities that arise from forests, wetlands and agriculture are unaccounted for or otherwise hidden because of practical difficulties around measuring and pricing these assets.
+Relative to their costs, companies and policymakers also do not give sufficient weight to the future benefits generated by restorative or protective environmental projects.
+As well, the important positive externalities that arise from forests, wetlands, and agriculture are unaccounted for, or otherwise hidden, because of practical difficulties around measuring and pricing these assets.
 Similarly, the impact that the depletion of natural resources or increases in pollution can and do have on the future productive capacity of a nation are unaccounted for in traditional GDP estimates.

 The need for a more comprehensive macroeconomic indicator is consistent with the conception of sustainable development as a desirable phenomenon.
 GDP is mistakenly appropriated as a primary indicator of well-being, and as a result, it is used heavily in the analysis of political and economic policy.
 Green GDP would arguably be a more accurate indicator or measure of societal well-being.
 Therefore, the integration of environmental statistics into national accounts, and by extension, the generation of a green GDP figure, would improve countries' abilities to manage their economies and resources.